Character page for Wolf 359.

 - Berserk Button: Don't interrupt him.

 - Bullet Catch: He gained more than just youth from Pryce's treatments.
+Though this allows him to catch bullets, it doesn't fare so well against Minkowski's harpoon gun.

 - Faux Affably Evil: He's always polite and cheerful even as he's describing horrible things he's about to do or has done to someone.